Velinje/md-journal/DEVELOPMENT_NOTES.md

 If a journal entry is created without a title, the extension will automatically use a snippet from the first line as the filename.

 The core goal is to create a small, robust, and fast journaling tool for developers and writers who prefer to work within VS Code and use markdown.
+Keeping it simple for a soul purpose of allowing it to work as a frictionless flow together with VS Code and it's extensability.
+It does not extend outside of those functional purposes as other functionalities are left for other extensions or programs to handle.

 ## Core Functionality Decisions